February 23, 2021

-However, there is a ray of hope that things may change as 2021 drags on, both in favour of buyers and sellers.
-It is expected that with time, the country's economy would start stabilizing, home prices would witness a steady growth (unlike the previous year), and immigrants would also start returning to the country.
+However, there is a ray of hope that things may change as 2021 drags on, both in favor of buyers and sellers.
+It is expected that with time, the country's economy would start stabilizing, home prices would witness steady growth (unlike the previous year), and immigrants would also start returning to the country.

-According to Robert Hogue, economist Royal Bank of Canada (RBC), the real estate market may start cooling down gradually:
+According to Robert Hogue, an economist Royal Bank of Canada (RBC), the real estate market may start cooling down gradually: